Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 ### 1.6 Set up the biocbuild account

+#### Create the account

     sudo adduser biocbuild

 This should be set up as a regular account.
 In particular it should NOT have sudo privileges.
+Ask a core team member what password to use for biocbuild.

+#### Install RSA keys

-Login as biocbuild and install the following SSH keys (in the `~biocbuild/.ssh` folder):
+Login as biocbuild and install the following RSA keys (in the `~biocbuild/.ssh/` folder):
-- biocbuild private and public keys (`id_rsa` and `id_rsa.pub` files)
+- biocbuild RSA private and public keys (`id_rsa` and `id_rsa.pub` files)
-- devteam member public keys (in `authorized_keys` file)
+- core team member public keys (in `authorized_keys` file)

+Easiest way to do this is to copy the keys from another build machine.

+Then `chmod 400 ~/.ssh/id_rsa` so permissions look like this:

+    biocbuild@nebbiolo2:~$ ls -l .ssh/id_rsa
+    -r-------- 1 biocbuild biocbuild 1679 Apr 30 15:20 .ssh/id_rsa

+#### Testing

-TESTING: Logout and try to login again as biocbuild.
-Then logout and login again as before (sudoer account).
+- Logout and try to login again as biocbuild.
+If your public key was added to `~biocbuild/.ssh/authorized_keys` then you should no longer need to enter the biocbuild password or your passphrase.

+- You should be able to ssh to master from the biocbuild account.
+Try:
+    ```
+    ssh -A webadmin@master.bioconductor.org
+    ```
+  It's important to make sure that this works otherwise the build system won't be able to push the daily build reports to master.

+Then logout completely (i.e. first from the webadmin account on master, then from the biocbuild account on the Linux builder) and go back to your personal account on the machine (sudoer account).

-NOTE: Rather than using `sudo su -` to access the biocbuild account, it's strongly recommended that you always use the following method to access the biocbuild account, where `username` is replaced by your username and `nebbiolo2` is replaced by its address:
+TIP: Rather than using `sudo su -` to access the biocbuild account, it's strongly recommended that you always use the following method to access the biocbuild account, where `username` is replaced by your username and `nebbiolo2` is replaced by its address: